ionic-team/ionic-docs/docs/vue/slides.md

 ## Methods

 Most methods have been removed in favor of accessing the `<swiper>` props directly.
-When calling methods, you no longer need to access `$el` first.
+Additionally, you no longer need to access `$el` first when calling methods.

 Accessing these properties can be tricky as you want to access the properties on the Swiper instance itself, not your Vue component.
 To do this, we recommend getting a reference to the Swiper instance via the `@swiper` event handler: